-Rebecca Gale outlined several valid reasons in her post in Washington Post based on an interview with Daniel Aldrich, a professor of political science and public policy at Northeastern University in Boston, Massachusetts.
+Rebecca Gale outlined several valid reasons in her post in the Washington Post based on an interview with Daniel Aldrich, a professor of political science and public policy at Northeastern University in Boston, Massachusetts.
 The key points he pointed out are as follows;

 - Those with stronger social ties are more capable to weather the storm.

 - The communities who rebuild and adapt their lives to the “new normal” are the ones who are with strong social networks.

 - The people and communities who had difficulties coming back to their new normal lives were the ones with weak social ties and lack mutual trust and cohesion.

 Words matter in Communicating COVID 19 pandemic.
 It is not easy.
 Unknowingly, we contribute to social stigma with our words and phrases.
 UN agencies have been addressing this problem during the past two decades with regard to previous outbreaks and pandemics through their country counterparts.

 Find out the words and phrases that we need to use and avoid while communicating COVID 19.

 Words matter in COVID 19 communication; it matters a lot.